OSSSP/gnmap-parser/README.md

 **Limitations:**

 * Gnmap-Parser will only parse *.gnmap files that are in the same directory that it resides.
-For this reason, the gather switches (-g) and (-h) were implemented to copy .gnmap files from their known locations into the scripts working directory.
+For this reason, the gather switches (-g) and (-gg) were implemented to copy .gnmap files from their known locations into the scripts working directory.
 Any path will work as Gnmap-Parser will traverse all subdirectories.
 For instance, providing a parent directory of "/" will traverse the entire root filesystem looking for *.gnmap files.

 * Gnmap-Parser currently only parses files that end with the .gnmap extension.
 If using the -oA switch of Nmap, these files will already be named with the correct extension.
-If specifying the -oG switch, be sure to append .gnmap to the filename.
+If specifying the -oG switch, be sure to append .gnmap to the filename or use the (-gg) switch.